aws-powertools/powertools-lambda-python/docs/core/metrics.md

 ### Flushing metrics manually

-If you are using the AWS Lambda Web Adapter project, or a middleware with custom metric logic, you can use `flush_metrics()`.
+If you are using the [AWS Lambda Web Adapter](https://github.com/awslabs/aws-lambda-web-adapter){target="_blank"} project, or a middleware with custom metric logic, you can use `flush_metrics()`.
 This method will serialize, print metrics available to standard output, and clear in-memory metrics data.

 ???+ warning
     This does not capture Cold Start metrics, and metric data validation still applies.